sgibson47/play-the-game/notes.md

             - alert displayed to user that move cannot be made Repeat Play at least once more (must play at least 2 cards per turn) How to keep track of how many cards have been played to ensure player plays at least 2 cards?
+         - some sort of counter that gets cleared when the player confirms that their turn is complete?
     Confirm turn is complete
       - after second play ask if player would like to play another card if yes,